Neglon/readme-generator/Develop/README.md

 ## Installation

-a
+Clone the git hub repo, install the inquirer package.

 ## Usage

-a
+Running the node index command from a command line interface, initializes the program, then answer the questions.

 ## License

-This Project is licensed by None license.
+This Project is licensed by MIT license.
-Follow the link for more information: undefined
+Follow the link for more information: https://opensource.org/licenses/MIT

 ## Contributing

-a
+No contriubutions needed at this time

 ## Tests

-a
+You can test the program by changing up inputs.

 ## Questions

-For any questions, please contact me at [a](mailto:a) or visit my GitHub profile [here](https://github.com/a).
+For any questions, please contact me at [thomasfneylon@gmail.com](mailto:thomasfneylon@gmail.com) or visit my GitHub profile [here](https://github.com/Neglon).